create3000/x_ite/docs/_posts/components/Geometry2D/Rectangle2D.md

 Rectangle2D is a geometry node that defines a 2D rectangle in X-Y plane.

-The Rectangle2D node belongs to the **Geometry2D** component and requires at least level **1,** its default container field is *geometry.* It is available from X3D version 3.0 or higher.
+The Rectangle2D node belongs to the **Geometry2D** component and requires at least support level **1,** its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy